cwen0/zeus/README.md

 # zeus
-A framework to analyze time series data and alert
+A simple framework to analyze time series data and alert